dangtv/BIRDS/webpage/webui-installation.md

 # BIRDS Web-based Datalog editor

-The Web-based User Interface is for writing and compiling the Datalog program of view update strategy to SQL.
-By connecting to a database, the compiled SQL can be also executed in the database.
+The Web-based User Interface is for writing and compiling the Datalog program of view update strategy into SQL code.
+By connecting to a database, the SQL code can be also executed in the database.

 [BIRDS's docker image](https://hub.docker.com/r/dangtv/birds) runs the WebUI on port 3010: